shyamal11/unemployment_claim/README.md

 # Unemployment Claims Assistant

-An AI-powered application that helps process and evaluate unemployment claims using fraud detection and eligibility checking.
+An AI-powered application that helps users file and manage unemployment claims.

 ## Features